Cardiopulmonary Rehabilitation and Wellness Exercise Services

 You will have the advice and close supervision of health care professionals to help you improve your health and lower your risk of future problems.
 Registered nurses and exercise physiologists will combine exercise and education to help you understand your heart condition.
 You will be taught how to eat healthy, lose weight, lower your blood pressure and cholesterol levels, as well as quit smoking.
 In addition, counseling may also help you learn how to manage stress and feel better about your health.

 You will need a referral from your doctor.
-Once we receive the referral, we will set up your initial evaluation with the cardiac rehabilitation coordinator.
-The cardiac rehab multidisciplinary team will design an effective program to meet your needs and goals.
+Once we receive the referral, we will set up your initial evaluation with the cardiopulmonary rehabilitation coordinator.
+The cardiopulmonary rehab multidisciplinary team will design an effective program to meet your needs and goals.

 Exercise sessions meet 2 - 3 times per week and include customized exercise combined with group lectures from hospital staff (registered nurses, exercise physiologists, registered dietitians, diabetes educators, and pharmacists).